DataSQRL/datasqrl.github.io/docs/reference/sources/schema.md

 ## Data Constraints

 The `test` attribute specifies data constraints for columns, whether scalar field or nested table.
 These constraints are validated when data is ingested to filter out invalid or unneeded data.
 The constraints are also used to validate statements in SQRL scripts.
-In addition, the DataSQRL [optimizer](../../operations/optimizer) analyzes the constraints to build more efficient data layers.
+In addition, the DataSQRL [optimizer](../../operations/optimizer) analyzes the constraints to build more efficient data services.

 DataSQRL schema supports the following test constraints: